JavierVinas/final-project-docuhub/README.md

 ## How does it work?

-The app is built using a no-code tool called [Glide] (https://www.glideapps.com/), which acts as a front-end framework and a database system.
+The app is built using a no-code tool called [Glide](https://www.glideapps.com/), which acts as a front-end framework and a database system.
 The data is processed in a Google Sheet file and the image is stored in Glide servers.

-Once a new user entry is made, [Zapier] (https://zapier.com/) will listen for that event (a new row being added) and send the data via POST method to a [Heroku] (https://www.heroku.com/) server built on [Flask] (https://flask.palletsprojects.com/en/1.1.x/) framework.
+Once a new user entry is made, [Zapier](https://zapier.com/) will listen for that event (a new row being added) and send the data via POST method to a [Heroku](https://www.heroku.com/) server built on [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework.

 Once the webhook receives the info it runs a Python script which:
 - Retrieves the image file via HTTP request